 Effective February 2019, a settlement was reached with an organization regarding a refund of sales tax.
-The resulting liability was \$1,080,425 to be paid over the next three years.
+The resulting liability was \$1,080,425 and will be paid in full by February 2021.

 The City of Anniston operates as a self-insurer under the Alabama Workers' Compensation Law which was granted authorization by the State of Alabama Department of Labor.